PrashantKumar98/CS50-AI/Nim/readme.md

 Q(s, a) <- Q(s, a) + alpha * (new value estimate - old value estimate)
 ```

-Project functionality can be seen here :https://youtu.be/cBTxLnl3g0A
+Project functionality can be seen here :[Youtube link](https://youtu.be/cBTxLnl3g0A)